Bulk bill claims in Medicare 011-43030000

 To support this temporary policy, bulk bill manual claims received with a date of lodgement from 13 March 2020 can be accepted, where the following has been provided:

-Note: this policy only applies where the patient refuses to sign (that is, does not want to touch the pen and/or paper).
-The above information does not replace existing policy for all other ‘unable to sign/blank signature’ scenarios.
+Note: this policy only applies if the patient refuses to sign because they do not want to touch the pen and/or paper.
+The above details do not replace existing policy for all other unable to sign/blank signature’ scenarios.

-For information specific to COVID-19 services see Temporary Medicare Benefits Schedule (MBS) items in response to Coronavirus (COVID-19).
+For details about COVID-19 services see Temporary Medicare Benefits Schedule (MBS) items in response to Coronavirus (COVID-19).

 Verbal assignment of benefit for telehealth services